blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 ### Passing arguments to Docker Inspector

+Running Docker Inspector typically involves invoking the script or .jar with some command line arguments:

-Usage: ${script_name} {Docker Inspector arguments}
+    ${script_name} {Docker Inspector arguments}

-Docker Inspector arguments consist of property assignments.
+Docker Inspector command line arguments consist of property assignments.
 Any supported property can be set by adding to the command line a property assignment of the form:

 	--{property name}={value}

 Alternatively, any supported property can be set by adding to a text file named application.properties (in the current directory) a line of the form:

     {property name}={value}

+An application.properties file can contain multiple property assignments.

 There are other alternative methods for setting properties.
-For more information, refer to the *running* help topic.
+For more information, refer to [Running](running.md).

 ### Help

 Available help topics:

 * overview (this page)
 * architecture
 * running